UK-focused motor insurer St Julians plans move to Gibraltar from Malta

-LONDON UK-focused motor insurer St Julians, owned by Markerstudy, is considering moving to Gibraltar from Malta as a result of Britain's vote to leave the European Union, Markerstudy said on Friday.
+LONDON (Reuters) - UK-focused motor insurer St Julians, owned by Markerstudy, is considering moving to Gibraltar from Malta as a result of Britain's vote to leave the European Union, Markerstudy said on Friday.

 A number of insurers that write insurance in Britain operate from Gibraltar and from Malta.